amitanmol/AASwiftUtils/README.md

 Make sure you are using the latest version of the library.
 Check the release-section.
 - Read the usase
-- Search or open questions on stackoverflow with the AAUtil tag
+- Search or open questions on stackoverflow with the AASwiftUtils tag
 - Search known issues for your problem (open and closed)
 - Create new issues (please search known issues before, do not create duplicate issues)